-18650 batteries have developed rapidly and are now used extensively in portable radios, flashlights and laptop computers.
-Built to a standard size, 18650 batteries are compatible with most models of flashlights and laptops and the newer versions have an in-built protective circuit which extends the battery’s life.
-As the cost of production has decreased there has been a corresponding drop in price for the consumer, and the lithium-ion batteries have a longer life-span than their predecessors.
+18650 batteries have developed rapidly and are now used extensively in portable radios, flashlights, and laptop computers.
+Built to a standard size, 18650 batteries are compatible with most models of flashlights and laptops and the newer versions have an in-built protective circuit that extends the battery’s life.
+As the cost of production has decreased there has been a corresponding drop in price for the consumer, and the lithium-ion batteries have a longer life span than their predecessors.
 Another huge plus for 18650 batteries is that most of them are rechargeable, offering further savings on costs.

 Consider This Before Buying 18650 Flashlight

 It’s all quite straightforward really and no need for a degree in rocket science so let’s get the (slightly) technical stuff out of the way.

 - Using Lithium-ion technology instead of an alkaline solution like the older AA or AAA batteries, 18650 batteries are usually rechargeable.
 While some flashlights operate on one battery, others will take two and more and, as you would expect, more batteries means a stronger light for a longer period.

 - Generally speaking, an 18650 battery has a 3.7-volt charge and the current is rated as 2600mAh.
 If that means little or nothing to you, don’t worry about it!
 It’s just techno-talk meaning that an 18650 battery gives out more light than a standard 1.5 volt AAA alkaline battery.